Set Up Enterprise Sign-In using ADFS 3.0

-- On the Choose Issuance Authorization Rules screen, choose the Permit all users to access this relying party unless another option is desired.
+- On the Choose Issuance Authorization Rules screen, select Permit all users to access this relying party (unless another option is desired).

-- Step through the rest of the prompts to complete this side of the trust relationship.
+- Proceed through the rest of the prompts to complete this side of the trust relationship.

-- Click on the new endpoint entry, and click Edit Claim Rules on the right.
+- Click on the new endpoint entry, and click Edit Claim Rules in the right navigation.

-- Select the Issuance Transform Rules tab and click Add Rule.
+- Select the Issuance Transform Rules tab, then click Add Rule.